gtDMMB/RNAStructViz/README.md

 ```
 That's it!
 Now on to building RNAStructViz from source.

-## Installing the Cairo libraries on a Mac
+## Installing the Cairo and FLTK libraries on a Mac

 ### Prerequisites